Bob Hogue - PacWest Commissioner

 He is a member of the Minority Opportunities Athletic Association and National Association for Athletics Compliance.

-Coito also currently serves on the NCAA LGBTQ Subcommittee of the Joint MOIC and NCAA Committee on Women's Athletics and sits on the NCAA Matching Fund for the Advancement of Ethnic Minority Women Coaches and Officials selection committee.
+Coito is also currently the chair of the NCAA LGBTQ Subcommittee of the Joint MOIC and NCAA Committee on Women's Athletics and sits on the NCAA Matching Fund for the Advancement of Ethnic Minority Women Coaches and Officials selection committee.

 He resides in Mililani.